metageeky/recipes/cheese-grits-casserole.md

 ### Notes
 * Most of the spices, herbs, vegetables, and hot sauce are all optional.
 You can mix up different flavor profiles as you desire.
-However, the 1 tsp paprika should be added to be truly Kentuckian.
+However, the 1 tsp paprika should always be added as it gives good color and umami to the dish.
 * You can purchase savory salt in the spice aisle or you can make your own.
 I tend to do the latter by combining celery salt, onion powder, white or black pepper, dried mustard power, cayenne, paprika, etc. Tastes much better.
+* Although I generally support using more cheese in any dish, this dish can turn into pure grease if too much cheese is over used.
+Use up to 3/4 lb at most.
+* Sharp cheddar provides the best flavor, so that should be your primary cheese.
+You can add others as long as they are real cheese and not melting cheeses like American or Velveeta.
+I once did a casserole with poblanos and a 1:1 ratio of cheddar and pepper jack.

 ## Directions
 1. Preheat the oven to 350 degrees.